GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 by the first call as ``data`` and specify the family; all other arguments should be NULL or 0.
 Normally, resources created by this function are considered to be input (i.e., have a direction that is ``GMT_IN``).
-The exception to this is for vectors and matrices which will have a direction set to ``GMT_OUT`` when the dimensions specified are not complete (i.e., the row dimension of vectors is 0 and both dimensions are zero for matrices).
+The exception to this is for containers to hold results from GMT which need have a direction set to ``GMT_OUT``.
+Such empty containers are requested by passing mode = ``GMT_IS_OUTPUT`` and setting all dimension arguments to 0 or NULL.
 The function returns a pointer to the data container.
 In case of an error we return a NULL pointer and pass an error code via ``API->error``.